kioking8/Naruto-Mod/README.md

 factions like Hyugga or Uchiha

-If you like this mod you can give it five stars at the bottom of the site
+If you like this mod you can join give it a upvote on reddit

 If you have any sugestions or bug reports or you want to help developing the mod.
 You can follow these links